oitzujoey/freepromode/README.md

 Free ProMode is an OpenArena mod that provides CPM physics under the GPL v2 license.

+Note: I will likely not update this again.
+OpenArena's Ratmod has a much much better version.
+The movement is more accurate, and hitscan and projectile weapons are delagged and predicted.
+Ratmod can be found here: <https://github.com/rdntcntrl/ratoa_gamecode>

 ## Config

 | Type | Cvar | VM | Default | Description |